multiversx/mx-docs/docs/sdk-and-tools/erdjs/writing-and-running-erdjs-snippets.md

 ### Setup the snippets

-Now that you've created two contracts using the provided templates (and built them), let's tell the IDE (and the Mocha Test Explorer) where the snippets are located, by invoking the command `MultiversX: Setup erdjs-snippets`.
+Now that you've created two contracts using the provided templates (and built them), let's tell the IDE (and the Mocha Test Explorer) where the snippets are located, by invoking the command `Elrond: Setup erdjs-snippets`.
 When asked to specify the folder containing the snippets, choose the already existing folder `erdjs-snippets`.

 As previously mentioned, the folder `erdjs-snippets` is a nodejs package.
 Let's install its dependencies by running the following commands within the integrated terminal: